7 Oct 2024

 what if we had a cross-ecosystem way of describing dependencies and then different backends for deployment on different systems

-6. DONE patrick simplify the conflicts to be conflict sets
+6. X patrick simplify the conflicts to be conflict sets

 10. CANCELLED cargo features can we have multiple feature sets?